Adiabatic Electroweak Baryogenesis Driven by an Axion-like Particle: Electroweak Phase Transition

-Let us briefly illustrate the procedure of a first-order phase transition driven by the ALP.
-At high temperatures, the minimum of $V_{\rm eff}$ is located at $\theta=0$ because large thermal corrections lead to $\hat h(\theta)=0$ in the whole range of $\theta$.\footnote{ The initial position of the ALP at a high temperature could be different from the minimum of the potential.
-This yields coherent oscillations of the ALP after the potential is developed.
-However, the oscillation amplitude becomes quite small when the temperature drops to the EW scale because of Hubble friction and thermal dissipations.
-For this reason we can safely take $\theta(t)=0$ before the phase transition happens. } A region of $\theta$ with nonvanishing $\hat h$ appears around $\theta=\epsilon-\alpha$ when the universe cools down sufficiently.
+When the universe sufficiently cools down, there appears a region of $\theta$ with nonvanishing $\hat h$, which is around $\theta=\epsilon-\alpha$.
 For $\alpha\neq 0$, $V_{\rm eff}$ develops two degenerate minima separated by a barrier at the critical temperature $T=T_c$.
 Then, EW bubbles of the broken phase are nucleated and expand.
 The EW minimum gets deeper than the symmetric one as $T$ decreases, and the bubble nucleation rate per unit volume exceeds the Hubble expansion rate at $T=T_n$.
 Finally the potential barrier between two minima disappears at $T=T_2$: \bea T_2 = \sqrt{ 1 - \frac{r}{\epsilon} \Big( \cos(\theta_0 + \alpha) - \cos\alpha \Big) }\, T^{\rm SM}_c , \eea where $T^{\rm SM}_c = \sqrt{\lambda/c_h}\,v_0\simeq 150$~GeV is the critical temperature for the SM Higgs sector.
 The phase transition is thus first-order, and is strong if $v_c/T_c >1$ with $v_c$ being the Higgs vacuum expectation value at $T_c$.
 Interestingly, a strong first-order phase transition is achievable even for $f$ much above the EW scale, i.e.~in the weakly coupled limit, which distinguishes our model from the conventional approaches.